CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   0.08 │    └──jne    340                                             ▒
 ```

-Very similar to `boolBenchNonPower`, except we can use the input boolean stored in an integer directly instead of having to extract the condition value from a bit-vector!
-This likely accounts for the small improvement in performance over the equivilant code for a bool.
+Very similar results as `boolBenchNonPower`, except we can use the input booleans stored as an integer directly instead of having to extract the condition from a bit-vector!
+This likely accounts for the small improvement in performance over the equivilant code for a bool (a reduction in instructions).
 We also see the same compiler optimization of using `lea` instructions instead of `imul` to conditionally add a constant value of 41 to `sink`.

-Let's explore the same train of thought we did for out boolean benchmarks.
+Let's explore the same train of thought we did for out boolean-type benchmarks.
 We'll look at two more benchmarks.
-One that adds a power-of-two constant, and another that adds a value known only at run-time.
+One will add a power-of-two constant, and the other adds a value known only at run-time.
 For both of these cases, we'll be using a vector of integers.
 Here are the results.

 ```
 -----------------------------------------------------------